-Update: How Tomb Raider Star Angelina Jolie And Brad Pitt Are Coping After Split, According To People
+Update: How Tomb Raider Star Angelina Jolie And Brad Pitt Are Coping After Split, According To ‘People’

 Tomb Raider star Angelina Jolie and Brad Pitt have gone through tumultuous times, following their split in September 2016, after being together for just over a decade.
 The news carpeted social media news feeds as memes, GIFs and sympathetic posts and messages flooded in.
 Their split was officially confirmed by representatives of both stars as a custody battle for the kids ensued.

 Since their divorce, there have been numerous reports on their personal struggles to move on.
-And just a few days ago, a new report by ET‘revealed’ that Angelina Jolie has apparently moved on, and is now seeing a real estate agent.
-According to a source who spoke to the site, The Tomb Raider star’s breakup with her long-time partner had put her under a lot of stress, and just spending time with another adult has helped her a lot.
+And just a few days ago, a new report by ET revealed that Angelina Jolie has apparently moved on, and is now seeing a real estate agent.
+According to a source who spoke to the site, the Tomb Raider star’s breakup with her long-time partner had put her under a lot of stress, and just spending time with another adult has helped her a lot.

-However, People reports that Angelina Jolie is not dating anyone at the moment.
-According to a source who spoke to the site, “She is absolutely not seeing anyone and will not be”.
+However, People reported that Angelina Jolie is not dating anyone at the moment.
+According to a source who spoke to the site, “She is absolutely not seeing anyone and will not be.”
 Apparently, the former Tomb Raider actress is presently content with being with her six children and looking after them.

-Just about a week ago, Angelina Jolie took her kids to see the rebooted Tomb Raider, starring Alicia Vikander, who plays lead character, Lara Croft.
+Just about a week ago, Angelina Jolie took her kids to see the rebooted Tomb Raider, starring Alicia Vikander, who plays the lead character, Lara Croft.
 The kids, Zahara, 13, Shiloh, 11, and twins Knox and Vivienne, 9, spent an afternoon watching the opening film in Los Angeles.
 Jolie played Lara Croft in the original Tomb Raider in 2001.
 This was in the film Lara Croft: Tomb Raider.
 And in 2003, she played the heroine in Lara Croft Tomb Raider: The Cradle of Life.

 Brad Pitt is pictured out as it's rumored ex Angelina Jolie 'is dating handsome real estate agent' https://t.co/D6lansz6En